What If My Car Insurance Lapses?

 So you forgot to pay your car insurance payment for the month.
-Or maybe you willfully let your car insurance expire.
+Or maybe you knowingly let your car insurance expire.
 What happens when your car insurance lapses?
 What should you do when you miss a car insurance payment?
 Today, we’re explaining everything you need to know about what to do when your car insurance lapses.

 What Happens When My Auto Insurance Lapses?